NanyThery/tt-web-react/README.md

 - `title`: The title to be shown for the post
 - `slug`: Choose the slug for this post, preferrably keep it just like file name.
 - `tags`: Write all the tags within the array that can be aplicable to this post.
-- `featuredImg`: The featured image should be uploaded to the folder `/public/img/posts` in this field only write the name of the file and the extension.
+- `featuredImg`: The featured image should be uploaded to the desired folder and write here the path.
+It also admits images from Unsplash and Pixabay.
+See below for more examples.
 - `summary`: Write a summary to be shown in the featured post description.
 - `userName`: Enter the autor userName.
 If you don't have one, there's a generic TTStaff one.
 - `publishDate`: Enter the publish date in format "YYYY-MM-DD".